-The “new normal” of the post-recession era has crept into the world of flexible work options.
+The harsh “new normal” reality of the post-recession era has crept into the world of flexible work options.

-Besides that, my three ways for going part-time without going broke each trim no more than 10% of your salary.
+Besides that, the three ways below for going part-time without going broke each trim only 10% of your salary.
 Take a look and see if one will work for you.

-Part-time Schedule Option #1: Take Every Other Friday Off
+1. Take Every Other Friday Off

 Do you like the sound of 26 long weekends a year?
 Working the math, that’s 72 hours every two weeks, or 72 out of 80 hours, which retains 90% of your salary.

-Propose a reduced workweek of four days (32 hours), but negotiate to keep your salary at 90 to 100% instead of pro-rating it to 80%.
+Propose a reduced workweek of four days (32 hours), but negotiate to keep your salary at 90 to 100% instead of prorating it to 80%.

 Radical?
 Yes.
 Impossible?
 No.